-Merits of Yoga for new generation
+Merits of Yoga for a new generation

-Scientific and experiential evidence proves many of yoga’s well established advantages.
+Scientific and experiential evidence proves many of yoga’s well-established advantages.
 From physical to mental to spiritual, devoted yogis everywhere race to their mats to reap the rewards.

 1. Physical merits

-It has been shown that yoga increases flexibility, builds muscles, increases coordination and balance and improves aerobic endurance in young people.
+It has been shown that yoga increases flexibility, builds muscles, increases coordination and balance, and improves aerobic endurance in young people.
 Yoga also improves posture or alignment and can help prevent muscular-skeletal problems from developing over time – something that younger people, who spend much of the day hunched over a desk require as much as older people.